-Director of Civilian Institutions Programs Code 031A Naval Postgraduate School 589 Dyer Rd, Root Hall Room 228 Monterey, CA 93943-5143
+Director of Civilian Institutions Programs

+Naval Postgraduate School

+Code 031A

+1588 Cunningham Road, Hermmann Hall, Room 220E

+Monterey, CA 93943-5143

-Education Skill Requirements (ESRs) for the above curricula may be obtained from the Director of Civilian Institutions Programs.
-Detailed information including applicable designators and the list of approved civilian institutions for the above curricula may be found in OPNAVNOTE 1520.
+Education Skill Requirements (ESRs) for the above curricula may be obtained from the Director of Civilian Institutions Programs or by accessing the NPS catalog via the world wide web at www.nps.navy.mil.
+Detailed information including applicable designators and the list of approved institutions for the above curricula may be found in OPNAVNOTE 1520.